oronibrian/Gym/README.md

-# Django-Gym-Member-Manager
+# Gym-Member-Manager
-A Gym Member Manager Web App using Django
+A Gym Member Manager Backend and Apis

 A simple gym member manager to keep a track of all locations,payments,members